 Safer Alternatives to Mouthwash with Alcohol

-- Opting for an alcohol-free mouthwash that use cetylpyridinium chloride (CPC) or chlorhexidine gluconate instead of alcohol
+- Opt for alcohol-free mouthwash using alternatives like cetylpyridinium chloride (CPC), eucalyptol, or chlorhexidine gluconate.

-- Looking into alcohol rehab and addiction treatment options, including outpatient services to help prevent relapse and help them through recovery
+- Exploring alcohol rehab and addiction treatment options, including outpatient services, to support recovery, detox, and prevent relapse.

-If you’re not sure what alcohol use disorder looks like, or what the treatment process is, you can always reach out to a team of specialists using a free helpline provided by a treatment center like Zinnia Healing.
+If you’re not sure what alcohol use disorder looks like or what the treatment and detox process is, you can always reach out to a team of specialists using a free helpline provided by a treatment center like Zinnia Health.

-At Zinnia Healing, we advocate for personalized addiction treatment services that treat the whole person.
+Alcohol treatment varies for each individual and doesn’t necessarily entail checking into a treatment center.
+At Zinnia Health, we champion personalized addiction treatment services that address the whole person.

-- Customized treatment pathways designed to align with your needs and goals
+- Customized treatment plans aligned with your specific needs and goals.

-- Support and treatment for co-occurring disorders, like ADHD and PTSD
+- Comprehensive support for co-occurring disorders, such as ADHD and PTSD.

-Overcoming alcohol addiction can feel impossible to do on your own, but you don’t have to keep trying to go it alone.
-With our team by your side, you can get back to focusing on the things that matter to you while getting the support you need to make it through recovery and get on the path to long-term remission.
+Overcoming alcohol addiction can feel impossible to do alone, but luckily, you won’t have to.
+With our team by your side, you can get back to focusing on the things that matter to you while getting the support you need to recover.
+That you, you can get on the path to long-term remission.